AmineDjeghri/awesome-os-setup/README.md

 #### Why Windows mixed with Linux(WSL) and not just Windows ?
 Linux users, please read till the end and don't be mad 😅
 Within the domain of development, Unix-based systems such as Linux and MacOS frequently garner attention.
 Nevertheless, it's crucial to recognize Windows as a significant player, especially for users compelled to operate in a Windows-centric work environment due to company policies.

-Windows stands out for its compatibility with diverse software, making it an very good choice for both gaming enthusiasts and business professionals.

 **macOS:**
 - Excellent for coding and editing, particularly suitable for Adobe & Office products.
 - Limited gaming capabilities compared to Windows & Linux.